kauri-io/Content/Docs Course/posts/structure.md

 autogenerate these docs from code or other sources, and that's fine.
 Anyone digging into this section knows what they are looking for and is looking for specifics on how to use it.

+For the example above reference might include topics such as:

+-   Potential error messages
+-   All other API calls
+-   Full function and parameter reference

 ### Explanation